Gowtham-jk/coverpage/README.md

 ## Result:
-HE PROGRAM WAS EXECUTED SUCCESSFULLY.
+THE PROGRAM WAS EXECUTED SUCCESSFULLY.